elamuhombe/gomycode-algorithms-checkpoint/README.md

 ### Algorithm Details
 The algorithm operates as follows:

-1.Variable declaration and Initialization of counters
+1.Variable declaration
-- STRING sentence;
+- sentence, vowel : STRING;
+- length, wordcount, vowelcount: INTEGER;
+- words : ARRAY [] OF STRING;

+2. Variables initialization
+- sentence := '';
-- INTEGER length = 0;
+- length := 0;
-- INTEGER wordcount = 0;
+- wordcount :=0;
-- INTEGER vowelcount = 0;
+- vowelcount :=0;
-- STRING vowel := "aeiouAEIOU";
+- vowel := 'aeiouAEIOU';
-- STRING words[];

-2. Calculate Sentence Length:
+3. Calculate Sentence Length:
 Iterate through each character in the sentence to find the length of the sentence.
 Preprocess Sentence: